-- types of data to be collected (both quantitative and qualitative should be included) and the objectives to be measured (not just pre- and post- surveys); - when data will be collected; - pre- and post-data related to impact on student growth - discuss the methods and procedures to be used to evaluate the effectiveness of the proposed project objectives; - discuss how information from the data will be used to monitor success, make changes in program design, if necessary; - provide accountability information about the project's success; - show impact on P-12 student achievement; - provide results on outcome data; - include an assessment of how the activities have contributed to teacher practice, - include an assessment of the impact of the project on student (P-20) achievement; and - show the extent to which the project influenced changes in teacher knowledge and instructional practices in the classroom or how the professional development has impacted school climate and/or administrative actions. - g.
-Institutional Strengths: Cite accomplishments of existing academic, research, or professional development programs to demonstrate a likelihood of the Center's achieving success within a reasonable period of time.
+- types of data to be collected (both quantitative and qualitative should be included) and the objectives to be measured (not just pre- and post- surveys); - when data will be collected; - pre- and post-data related to impact on student growth - discuss the methods and procedures to be used to evaluate the effectiveness of the proposed project objectives; - discuss how information from the data will be used to monitor success and, if necessary, make changes in program design; - provide accountability information about the project's success; - show impact on P-12 student achievement; - provide results on outcome data; - include an assessment of how the activities have contributed to teacher practice, - include an assessment of the impact of the project on student (P-20) achievement; and - show the extent to which the project influenced changes in teacher knowledge and instructional practices in the classroom or how the professional development has impacted school climate and/or administrative actions. - g.
+Institutional Strengths: Cite accomplishments of existing academic, research, or professional development programs to demonstrate a likelihood of the Center achieving success within a reasonable period.
 Evidence must be provided to justify the Center's suitability to the institutions, in terms of either the institutions' mix of related academic/research/professional development programs or the presence of advantageous institutional or community resources.
-Present evidence concerning previous institutional collaboration with the P-12 community and other education stakeholders, especially as it relates to low performing schools or addressing student achievement. - h.
+Present evidence concerning previous institutional collaboration with the P-12 community and other education stakeholders, especially as it relates to low performing schools or addressing student achievement.

+h.
 Center Staffing: State who the Center director(s) will be, summarize his/her qualifications, and stipulate the director's time commitment to Center activities.
-Also describe other faculty and/or support staff, teachers, and administrators involved in the Center's program and their qualifications, projected time commitment and responsibilities to the Center.
-Abbreviated vita (2 pages) for the director and any other key personnel associated with the Center's activities should be attached to the proposal.
+Also describe other faculty and/or support staff, teachers, and administrators involved in the Center's program and their qualifications, projected time commitment, and responsibilities to the Center.
+Abbreviated curricula vita (2 pages) for the director and any other key personnel associated with the Center's activities should be attached to the proposal.
 Provide evidence indicating that the director and/or other Center staff members will be able to promote non-programmatic as well as programmatic aspects of the Center, including developing internal and external constituencies and institutionalizing funding for Center activities.
 Qualifications, time commitment, and responsibilities must be included for any graduate assistants.
 The Center director must be a tenured faculty member at the institution.
-A Center co-director, who is a tenure-track or tenured faculty member, is strongly encouraged.
+A Center co-director, who is either tenure-track or tenured, is strongly encouraged.

 Proposals must disclose participation of family members as it relates to the Ethics Act, the Ethics Commission opinions, and the State Ethics Commission.
-For full access to the document, see https://www.scstatehouse.gov/code/t08c013.php.